Corsican conflict: 1990s: Internal feuds and the assassination of Claude Érignac

 1991 saw the first major actions by Resistenza, a group which had existed in some form since 1989 when it split from the FLNC.
 In January 1991, Resistenza committed five bomb attacks targeting departmental government buildings in the two Corsican departments.
-Also in January, a Resistenza attack is committed against a housing complex in Sagone.
-On 31 March Resistenza committed a large-scale operation in Porticcio in protest of the French Senate’s opposition to a proposed reform law that recognizes a Corsican people.
-On 5 April, more housing complexes in Corsica are bombed, this time across the far south.
+Also in January, a Resistenza attack was committed against a housing complex in Sagone.
+On 31 March Resistenza committed a large-scale operation in Porticcio in protest of the French Senate's opposition to a proposed reform law that recognizes a Corsican people.
+On 5 April, more housing complexes in Corsica were bombed, this time across the far south.
 A month later, a winery in Linguizzetta was invaded to show support for striking farmers.
-On 14 May, 10 people are arrested in Ghisonaccia due to an alleged connection with a Resistenza action in the town.
-On 1 June, A Resistenza attack blows up a hotel in Bonifacio.
-On 19 August, Resistenza bombs the Police station in Bastia.
-In September, a conference was held where Resistenza announced “a toughening of armed struggle.”
+On 14 May, 10 people were arrested in Ghisonaccia due to an alleged connection with a Resistenza action in the town.
+On 1 June, A Resistenza attack blew up a hotel in Bonifacio.
+On 19 August, Resistenza bombed a Police station in Bastia.
+In September, a conference was held where Resistenza announced "a toughening of armed struggle."
 Soon after, rural areas and campsites were the target of commando operations and invasions by Resistenza, and eventually it had become a guerrilla group similar in nature to the FLNC splinters.

 In July 1991, an FLNC-CS commando bombed an oil refinery in Sardinia to protest the passage of oil tankers through the Strait of Bonifacio.
 The same month, the FLNC-CS bombs the departmental directorates in Bastia and Ajaccio as well as the national ministry of education.
-These attacks are followed by an announcement where the FLNC-CS leadership discusses a “strengthening of actions”.
-In September, the FLNC bombed electorates in the Paris area, particularly Arcueil and Créteil.
+These attacks are followed by an announcement where the FLNC-CS leadership discusses a "strengthening of actions".
+In September, the FLNC bombed academic rectorates in the Paris area, particularly Arcueil and Créteil.
 November 1991 saw one of the first shootouts between the FLNC-CS and military gendarmes when an FLNC-CS commando managed to shoot its way out of an ambush and escape.

 In 1992, the civil war amongst the descendants of the FLNC intensified.
 On 9 January, Jean-Dominique Rossi, an FLNC-CS member, was shot dead by members of the FLNC-CA just minutes after he left a meeting held to support him.
 On 15 June An FLNC-CA member is the target of an attempted assassination, and his furniture store is racked with machine gun fire.
 An FLNC-CS member named Jean-Michel Emmanuelli was the target of an attempted assassination a day later.
 On 1 August, an FLNC-CS member named Bruno DeGiovanni is killed by FLNC-CA members in Corte.
-On 14 December, multiple FLNC-CA members across the Balagne region (Calvi, L’Île-Rousse, Lumio, Calenzana, Pigna, etc.) are targets of FLNC-CS attacks.
+On 14 December, multiple FLNC-CA members across the Balagne region (Calvi, L'Île-Rousse, Lumio, Calenzana, Pigna, etc.) are targets of FLNC-CS attacks.